 An improvement team, for the above example, might focus on learning ways to make a memorable and positive shopping experience.

 Successful teams are driven by the organization’s directives and are steered by a Team Charter.

 According to High-Performance Teams, a team charter statement is “a written document that defines the team’s mission, the scope of operation, objectives, time frame, and consequences.”

 Organizations that spend the time to develop a team charter and purpose statement can help ensure team support and resources are available.

 For instance, teams often need financial resources to support team efforts.
-A charter statement will be shared with the team sponsor and help to ensure the necessary resources are available for team activities.
+A charter statement will be shared with the team sponsor and will help to ensure the necessary resources are available for team activities.